eNMS-automation/eNMS/docs/source/automation/service_editor.md

 Configure the following parameters:

--   `Send Notification`: Enable sending results notification
+-   `Send Notification`: Enable sending results notification.
 -   `Notification Method`: Mail, Slack or Mattermost.
 -   `Notification Header`: A header displayed at the beginning of the notification.
--   `Include Device Results`: for service (not workflow) level notifications
+-   `Include Device Results`: for service (not workflow) level notifications.
 -   `Include Result Link in summary`: Whether the notification contains a link to the results.
 -   `Mail Recipients`: Must be a list of email addresses, separated by